60 DAYS MONEY-BACK GUARANTEE

 Short Description:

 Take a cruise with Sunshine Charters to explore Lake Michigan’s beautiful coastline.
-From leisurely sunset cruises to private charters, these boat tours offer a unique perspective of Charlevoix.
+From leisurely sunset cruises to private charters, these boat tours are a great addition to your list of things to do in Michigan (MI) when visiting Charlevoix.

 Pros: